-- (2) The procedures are more fully described in Sections 16 to 22 inclusive.
-(2006-276) - (3) Request for Quotation and Request for Tender procedures shall be used where a requirement can be fully defined and best value for the City can be achieved by an award selection made on the basis of the lowest responsive bid. - (4) Services, for which the requirement can be described in specific terms, minimum qualifications clearly defined, and best value achieved by selecting the lowest responsive bidder, shall be procured by the Request for Quotation or Request for Tender procedure.
+- 2. The procedures are more fully described in Sections 16 to 22 inclusive.
+(2006-276) - 3.
+Request for Quotation and Request for Tender procedures shall be used where a requirement can be fully defined and best value for the City can be achieved by an award selection made on the basis of the lowest responsive bid. - 4.
+Services, for which the requirement can be described in specific terms, minimum qualifications clearly defined, and best value achieved by selecting the lowest responsive bidder, shall be procured by the Request for Quotation or Request for Tender procedure. - 5.
+The consideration of Vendor Performance Management Scores in the determination of Lowest Responsive Bid is permitted in Request for Quotation or Request for Tender procedures, where identified in the solicitation document.
+(2020-144) - 6.
+The Request for Proposal procedure shall be used, - (a) where to achieve best value, the award selection will be made on an evaluated dollar per point or other scheme involving a combination of mandatory and desirable requirements, - (b) where the requirement is best described in a general performance specification, and - (c) where innovative solutions are sought. - 7.
+Services, for which the requirement is best described by a combination of mandatory and desirable elements and where best value is achieved by an evaluation in accordance with pre-defined criteria, shall be purchased by a Request for Proposal. - 8.
+A Director shall provide specific Terms of Reference for services for contracts of an estimated value greater than \$25,000.
+(2014-443, 2025-33) - 9.
+The terms of reference shall be to the satisfaction of Supply Services. - 10.
+A general scope established by the Director that describes requirements in less detail than for a terms of reference, is sufficient for contracts of an estimated value of \$25,000 or less.
+(2014-443, 2025-33)

-- (5) The consideration of Vendor Performance Management Scores in the determination of Lowest Responsive Bid is permitted in Request for Quotation or Request for Tender procedures, where identified in the solicitation document.
-(2020-144) - (6) The Request for Proposal procedure shall be used, - (a) where to achieve best value, the award selection will be made on an evaluated dollar per point or other scheme involving a combination of mandatory and desirable requirements, - (b) where the requirement is best described in a general performance specification, and - (c) where innovative solutions are sought. - (7) Services, for which the requirement is best described by a combination of mandatory and desirable elements and where best value is achieved by an evaluation in accordance with pre-defined criteria, shall be purchased by a Request for Proposal. - (8) A Director shall provide specific Terms of Reference for services for contracts of an estimated value greater than \$15,000.
-(2014-443) - (9) The terms of reference shall be to the satisfaction of Supply Services. - (10) A general scope established by the Director that describes requirements in less detail than for a terms of reference, is sufficient for contracts of an estimated value of \$15,000 or less.
-(2014-443) - (11) Supply Services shall maintain a list of suggested evaluation criteria for assistance in formulating an evaluation scheme using a Request for Proposal that includes factors such as qualifications and experience, strategy, approach, methodology, scheduling, and past performance, facilities and equipment. - (12) Directors shall identify appropriate criteria from the list maintained by Supply Services for use in a Request for Proposal but are not limited to criteria from the list. - (13) Where a requirement has corporate-wide application or applies to two or more Departments, one Director shall, (2010-291) - (a) manage the procurement keeping other effected Directors informed, and - (b) be accountable for the authorization of the procurement.
+- 11. Supply Services shall maintain a list of suggested evaluation criteria for assistance in formulating an evaluation scheme using a Request for Proposal that includes factors such as qualifications and experience, strategy, approach, methodology, scheduling, past performance, community benefits, sustainability, facilities and equipment.
+(2025-33) - 12.
+Directors shall identify appropriate criteria from the list maintained by Supply Services for use in a Request for Proposal but are not limited to criteria from the list. - 13.
+Where a requirement has corporate-wide application or applies to two or more Departments, one Director shall, (2010-291) - (a) manage the procurement keeping other effected Directors informed, and - (b) be accountable for the authorization of the procurement.